flybywiresim/docs/docs/fbw-a32nx/feature-guides/autopilot-fbw.md

 ## Recommended Sensitivity Settings

+{==

+Sensitivity settings are highly hardware depended and can be different for each controller.
+The below recommendations are therefore initial starting points and it might be necessary to adapt these for your controller and your preference.

+==}

+!!! warning "Not applicable for the Stable version."

 We **highly recommend** using a sensitivity setting of `-30%` to better simulate the increased force you need to push or pull the real sidestick in the aircraft.
 Please see the screenshot below for an example:

 ![Custom AP Sensitivity](../assets/feature-guides/sensitivity-custom-ap.png "Custom AP Sensitivity")